 If Citrix Endpoint Management sends the connector for Exchange ActiveSync an ActiveSync ID that is different from the ID the device publishes to Exchange, the connector cannot indicate to Exchange what to do with the device.

 Matching ActiveSync IDs works reliably on most platforms.
 However, Citrix has found that on some Android implementations, the ActiveSync ID from the device is different from the ID that the mail client advertises to Exchange.
 To mitigate this problem, you can do the following:

-This does not, however, prevent an employee from installing an email client other than TouchDown on an Android device.
-To guarantee that your corporate email access policy is enforced properly, you can adopt a defensive security stance and configure Endpoint Management connector for Exchange ActiveSync to block emails by setting the static policy to Deny by default.
-This means that if an employee does configure an email client on an Android device other than TouchDown, and if ActiveSync ID detection does not work properly, the employee is denied corporate email access.
+To guarantee that your corporate email access policy is enforced properly, you can adopt a defensive security stance.
+Configure Citrix Endpoint Management connector for Exchange ActiveSync to block emails by setting the static policy to Deny by default.
+This means that if an employee configures another email client on an Android device, and ActiveSync ID detection does not work, corporate email denies access to the employee.